 The Bitruncated 24-cell

-The Bitruncated 24-cell is a uniform polychoron bounded by 48 cells in the shape of truncated cubes.
+The Bitruncated 24-cell is a uniform polychoron bounded by 48 truncated cubes, with 336 polygons (192 triangles, 144 octagons), 576 edges, and 288 vertices.
 It is both vertex-transitive and cell-transitive.
 It can be obtained by truncating the 24-cell at a depth halfway to obtaining the dual 24-cell.

 It is also known as “octagonny” (due to Wendy Krieger) because of its connection with octagonal numbers (Z4).